 Sustainable development and targeted landscape management require extensive monitoring.
 In collaboration with the Federal Office for the Environment (FOEN), we have developed indicators for the purpose of recording and observing the physical and perceived qualities of landscapes.

 We use various scientific methods to study the landscape in all its aspects, qualities and services.
 Physical aspects, such as the development of forested areas and light emissions, can be analysed using remote sensing.
 Sociological methods are used to study landscape perception.
-In 2011, we conducted a representative survey of the Swiss population in collaboration with the Federal Office for the Environment (FOEN).
+In 2011 and again in 2020/21, we conducted a representative survey of the Swiss population in collaboration with the Federal Office for the Environment (FOEN).
 This enables us to play our part in monitoring the qualities of Switzerland's landscapes based on a comprehensive understanding of the landscapes (as is also the aim of the European Landscape Convention).